ScriptBasic/WinPBX/docs/CVAR Class.md

 # <a name="PutUByte"></a>PutUByte

-Assigns an ubyte value to the CVAR.
+Assigns an unsigned ubyte value to the CVAR.

 ```
 SUB PutUByte (BYVAL _value AS UBYTE)